-While Personal Property Replacement Taxes (also known as Corporate Replacement Taxes) have been increasing over the past years, income from them remains unpredictable.
-The Library continues to assess trends with this income before planning its use for long-term cost commitments.
-For the immediate future, PPRT funds continue to provide the Library the opportunities to reduce unfunded pension liability or increase its special reserve fund for future capital costs.
+While Personal Property Replacement Taxes (also known as Corporate Replacement Taxes) had been increasing over the past years, income from them remains unpredictable.
+For FY2025, the State of Illinois has decreased projected income of PPRT distributions, and the Library does not expect to have the previous opportunities to reduce unfunded pension liability or increase its special reserve fund for future capital costs solely from additional PPRT income.